 icon caret-left icon caret-right instagram pinterest linkedin facebook twitter goodreads question-circle facebook circle twitter circle linkedin circle instagram circle goodreads circle pinterest circle

-I'm a freelance journalist based in Washington, D.C.
-I was a regular contributor to The Washington Post Magazine for more than 20 years prior to its demise in January 2023; other credits include The New York Times Magazine, Sports Illustrated, Smithsonian, Travel & Leisure, and The Wall Street Journal.
+I'm a freelance journalist/author based in Washington, D.C.
+I was a regular contributor to The Washington Post Magazine for more than 20 years prior to its demise in January 2023; other credits include The New York Times Magazine, Sports Illustrated, Smithsonian, and Travel & Leisure.
 I also was a staff features writer at The Baltimore Sun, and a contributing editor at National Geographic Traveler and John Kennedy's innovative politics-and-culture magazine, George.

 "A fascinating look at…a loose network of German military officers, diplomats, politicians, and civilians who risked their lives to undermine the Third Reich."